Sbuazjr/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-File 2-strncpy.c is a function that copies a string.
+File 3-strcmp.c is a function that compares two strings.